rogergithubbing/CapriceForEveryone/README.md

 # CapriceForEveryone
 CapriceForEveryone - an Amstrad CPC emulator based on Caprice Forever

+The sources were originally created and supplied by Frédéric Coste, based on  Ulrich Doewich's emulator.

 To be able to compile and run the emulator, you will have to use RAD Studio; You can obtain an evaluation copy of it at https://www.embarcadero.com/es/products/rad-studio/start-for-free.

 Just open the CapriceForEveryone.groupproj file in RAD Studio, then right click on the Caprice.exe project and click "Activate", and then you can run the project.